kilofox/kohana/system/guide/kohana/tutorials/hello-world.md

 The proper way to code with an MVC framework is to use _views_ to handle the presentation of your application, and allow the controller to do what it does best – control the flow of the request!

-Lets change our original controller slightly:
+Let's change our original controller slightly:

     <?php